molnarmark/slid/README.md

 **Slid** :speech_balloon:
 ========
-Slid is a fast static file server with routing.
+Slid is a static file server with routing.

 ----------